yleeyilin/tp/docs/DeveloperGuide.md

    3. We plan to do validation check on all the fields to ensure that user is inserting correct type of value in the field.

 6. Enhance post-search status
-   1. Currently, after a search command, the contact book will only display the filtered list.
+   1. Currently, after a search command, the contact book will only display the filtered contacts list.
-   2. After exucution of delete, pin, unpin, undo and redo will not return to main list.
+   2. After exucution of delete, pin, unpin, undo and redo will not return to main contacts list.
    3. We plan to enhance the commands by returning to main list after every execution of command.

-7. Enhance commission validation
+7. Enhance commission to allow for decimal places
    1. Currently, we do not allow decimal places for commission.
    2. We plan to allow decimal places for commission to allow for greater flexibility in recording commission.

+8. Enhance commission to allow for storage in different units
+   1. Currently, we only allow storing commission with unit `/hr`.
+   2. We plan to allow for more flexible storing unit such as `/day`, `/month` and `/event`.

+9. Enhance phone number storage
+   1. Currently, we only allow users to add one phone number to one contact.
+   2. We plan to allow users to add more than one phone number to allow for greater flexibility in storing contacts.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**